CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 * Raymond: Migrated serialization of `User`s from Java's object input/output streams to a SQLite database, assisted with GUI implementation, improved design document, coordinated GitHub activities.
 * Teddy: Created IO interfaces for each of the games and helped connect each game to the GUI
 * Brian: Created the new Bura game
-* Bradley: Worked on implementing the War IO interface with Daniel and connected War with the GUI alongside Teddy.
+* Bradley: Worked on creating the War IO interface with Daniel and connected War with the GUI alongside Teddy.
 Reviewed PRs and added javadocs to all the classes.
 Improved design document.
 * Daniel: Worked alongside Bradley and Teddy to create the `WarIO` interface and connect War to `WarGUI`.
 Wrote tests for `Card`, `Hand`, and `Player` classes.
 * Azamat:
-* Luke:
+* Luke: Designed the GUI IO flow for the project as well as implemented all IO interfaces with GUI's.
 * Nitish:

 ### Significant PRs